doyousketch2/server_tuning/README.md

 - [x] clamp to min / max
 - [x] tell Minetest to actually set values
 - [ ] test if it does as expected

+You'll want to back up your minetest.conf before using this.
+I don't have access to multiple people logging on to my home machine, ...so I can't really test it.
+I rely on your feedback.

+**If** it doesn't do as expected, just disable, then restore your minetest.conf file.
+Not a biggie.
+Either way, you can look inside the code,
+and see all the settings it tweaks to gain performance.

+These are quite possibly the main settings to speed up your server.
+If I find other ones, especially in certain mods that make a difference, I'll add them.
+Let me know if you find any other tweaks that help.